bspeice/speice.io/_drafts/stacking-up.md

    the Rust standard library only defines `Drop` implementations for types that involve heap allocation.</span>

 3. If you don't want to inspect the assembly, use a custom allocator that's able to track and alert when heap allocations occur.
-As an unashamed plug, [qadapt](https://crates.io/crates/qadapt) was designed for exactly this purpose.
+Crates like [`alloc_counter`](https://crates.io/crates/alloc_counter) are designed for exactly this purpose.

 With all that in mind, let's talk about situations in which we're guaranteed to use stack memory: